How Clearing works

 The initial phone call should only take around 10 minutes, and you’ll usually get a decision straight away.

-Sometimes the university may require some additional information, or have to complete some additional checks before they can offer you a place.
-In this case, you can usually expect to hear back about your Clearing application within three to four hours.
+Sometimes the university may require some additional information or have to complete some additional checks before they can offer you a place.
+In this case, you can usually expect to hear back about your Clearing application within 48 hours.

 I’ve been made an offer through Clearing.
 What next?

-If you’ve been offered a place through Clearing you’ll need to log on to UCAS Track and accept it.
+Congratulations!
+If you’ve been offered a place through Clearing, you’ll need to log on to your UCAS Hub and accept it.
 If you've been offered a place on A-level Results Day, you'll be able to do this from the 3pm.

-This confirms that you’ll definitely be attending that institution in September.
-You’ll usually be sent an email outlining this after you’ve made your application.
+This confirms that you definitely plan to attend that institution in September.
+You'll usually be sent an email outlining further information.

 Can I still apply for accommodation if I go through Clearing?

-At Goldsmiths, our accommodation team will be happy to discuss your options with you, including advice on finding private housing if you don't want to live in halls.
+At Goldsmiths, our Accommodation team reserve a number of rooms for those applying through Clearing.
+They will be happy to discuss your options with you, including advice on finding private housing if you don't want to live in halls.